mishakhodos/taskManager/README.md

 # Task managment project
 ## About this project
-This project represents the implementation of a test task.
 The project is a simple API for task manager system that will allow users to create an account and manage their tasks.
 ## Features
 + create task